EA SPORTS CRICKET 97

 If you want a cricket computer game this is the one to buy.
 However, unlike soccer games it doesn't have the appeal to draw in people who are not fans of the sport."

-Realtime 3D stadium with multiple camera views.
+FEATURESRealtime 3D stadium with multiple camera views.

 Commentary by Richie Benaud and Ian Botham.